 Pancreas and kidney transplants, as surgical procedures, do not require U.S. Food and Drug Administration (FDA) approval.
-Kidney transplantation is life-saving for patients with end-stage diabetic nephropathy.
+Kidney transplantation is lifesaving for patients with end-stage diabetic nephropathy.
 SPK has been shown to prevent recurrence of diabetic nephropathy in the transplanted kidney and to at least stabilize neuropathy.
 PAK has been shown in case series to prevent recurrence of diabetic nephropathy in the transplanted kidney and to at least stabilize neuropathy.
+Pancreas transplantation is most often performed with simultaneous kidney transplantation in selected patients with diabetes and end-stage kidney disease, who will already be required to take immunosuppressive therapy for the kidney graft.

 PTA has been shown in case series at least to stabilize neuropathy and to improve cardiovascular risk factors and cardiac function at six months post-transplant.
 However, retrospective review of transplant data on patients listed between January 1995 and December 2000 demonstrates that survival rates for recipients undergoing PAK or PTA were significantly worse than those of waiting-list patients receiving medical therapy over four years of follow-up.